Enigmatec/Enigmatec/README.md

 ### Abiodun Toheeb, 👋
 An Adaptable backend developer with a strong track record in creating efficient, scalable web applications.
 Proficient in PHP/Laravel and Express js/Nest js, with a deep understanding of RESTful APIs and microservices architecture.
-Experienced in optimizing database queries, reducing query execution time by 40% and enhancing application performance.
+Experienced in optimizing database queries, reducing query execution time and enhancing application performance.
 Skilled in implementing secure authentication and authorization mechanisms, ensuring data integrity and protection.”

 ## Skills and Experience
 * PHP